dougeby/IntuneDocs/InTuneDocs/DeployUse/android-for-work-apps.md

 # required metadata

 title: Deploy apps to Android for Work devices | Microsoft Intune
-description: Use this topic to synchronize, then deploy Android for Work apps from the Google Play for Work Store.
+description: Use this topic to synchronize, then deploy app to Android for Work devices from the Google Play for Work Store.
 keywords:
 author: robstackmsft
 manager: angrobe
-ms.date: 10/11/2016
+ms.date: 10/12/2016
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune